 WW II Warbird Thunderbolt P-47D from Eflite with a bubble canopy, olive green with D-day stripes on the bottom.
 A fighter aircraft produced by the United States between 1941–1945.
-Its primary armament was eight .50-caliber machine guns and in the fighter-bomber ground-attack role it could carry five-inch rockets or a bomb load of 2,500 pounds.
+Its primary armament was eight .50-caliber machine guns and in the fighter-bomber ground-attack role, it could carry five-inch rockets or a bomb load of 2,500 pounds.

 Bigger wheels and modify landing gear inclination to make it plane suitable for grass fields.
-Added Spektrum Airspeed, voltage and Flight power telemetry.
+Added Spektrum Airspeed, voltage, and Flight power telemetry.
 Put in Spektrum with AS3X technology 9 channel RX.
-Added some extra carbon rods in fuselage and wings after a small crash (wingtip stall).
+Added some extra carbon rods in the fuselage and wings after a small crash (wingtip stall).
 Used different types of weathering techniques to improve the look of this model.

 Aircraft Characteristics after Modification

 This Aircraft made room for the bigger P-47D Razorback “Flying Floris” also on this Website.
 After the recuperation of spare parts, the foam was shredded.